-Written consent is required by some states before treatment of a patient.^{2.5} Even if not mandated by state law, written consent is advisable as it may decrease the liability from miscommunication.
+Written consent is required by some states before treatment of a patient.^{2,5} Even if not mandated by state law, written consent is advisable as it may decrease the liability from miscommunication.
 A patient's or parent/guardian's signing a consent form should not preclude a thorough discussion.
 Studies have shown that even when seemingly adequate information has been presented to patients, their ability to fully understand the information may be limited.10-11 Supplements such as informational booklets or videos may be helpful to the patient or custodial parent or legal guardian in understanding a proposed procedure.
 The oral discussion between provider and patient, not the completion of a form, is the important issue of informed consent.
 The consent form should document the oral discussion of the proposed therapy, including risks, benefits, and possible alternative therapy.

 When a form is utilized, it is best to use simple words and phrases, avoiding technical terms, so that it may be easily understood.
+A modified or customized consent form is preferred over a standard form and should be in a format that is readily understandable to a lay person.
 Overly broad statements such as "any and all treatment deemed necessary..." or "all treatment which the doctor in his/her best medical judgment deems necessary, including but not limited to..." should be avoided.
 Courts have determined it to be so broad and unspecific that it does not satisfy the duty of informed consent.
 Informed consent discussion, when possible, should occur on a day separate from the treatment and the practitioner should avoid downplaying the risks involved with the proposed therapy.
 Items appearing on a consent form should include:

-- 1. name and date of birth of pediatric patient; - 2. name, relationship to patient, and legal basis for adult to consent on behalf of minor; - 3. treatment, alternatives, and risks; - 4. potential adverse sequelae specific to the procedure; - 5. an area for the patient or parent/guardian to indicate all questions have been asked; - 6. signature lines for the dentist, parent or legal guardian, and a witness.
+- 1. name and date of birth of pediatric patient; - 2. name, relationship to patient, and legal basis for adult to consent on behalf of minor; - 3. description of specific treatment in simple terms; - 4. alternatives to treatment; - 5. potential adverse sequelae specific to the procedure; - 6. an area for the patient or parent/guardian to indicate all questions have been answered; - 7. signature lines for the dentist, parent or legal guardian, and a witness.